rustamPy/test-project/README.md

 Mr. Stanisław Bajor has been assigned to the project.
-It consists solely of HTML and CSS, with Jekyll facilitating easy deployment to GitHub Pages.
+It consists solely of HTML and CSS, with Jekyll (site generator by Ruby) facilitating easy deployment to GitHub Pages.

 ![Status](https://img.shields.io/badge/Status-Active-green)